Raccoon Removal Services

 What does raccoon removal involve?

 Raccoon removal is a multi-step service that includes property inspection, live trapping, humane capture, exclusion work, and decontamination.
 A wildlife removal specialist identifies all entry points and nesting sites, sets cage traps at strategic locations, removes the raccoons, seals the structure, and sanitizes contaminated areas.
-The goal is complete removal and permanent prevention.
+The goal is to solve the problem with complete removal and permanent prevention.

 When is the best time to schedule raccoon removal?

 Raccoon removal should happen as soon as you detect signs of activity.
-Raccoons breed in late winter, and females den in attics and crawl spaces to give birth in spring.
-Removing raccoons before kits are born avoids complications with separating mothers from young.
+Raccoons breed in late winter, and a female will den in attics and crawl spaces to give birth in spring.
+Removing raccoons before baby kits are born avoids complications with separating mothers from young.
 That said, Sterling Pest Control handles raccoon removal year-round regardless of season.

 Why are raccoons dangerous to have in my home?

 Raccoons carry rabies, raccoon roundworm, leptospirosis, and distemper.
-Their droppings and urine contaminate insulation and air ducts with zoonotic pathogens.
+Their droppings and urine contaminate insulation and air ducts with zoonotic pathogens that threaten your family’s health.
 They cause structural damage by gnawing through wood, tearing apart soffits, and destroying ductwork.
-A raccoon infestation creates both a health hazard and a property damage problem that worsens every day it goes unaddressed.
+A raccoon infestation in your house creates both a health hazard and a property damage problem that worsens every day it goes unaddressed.

 How do you keep raccoons from coming back?